GitauHarrison/notes/linode/deploy_on_linode.md

 3. [Buy a domain name for your deployed application](/linode/buy_domain.md)
 4. [Secure your domain with SSL](/linode/secure_domain_with_ssl.md)

+The flask application demonstrated in the tutorials uses the file-based SQLite database.
+However, if you would like to know how to use PostgreSQL on a live Linux server, you can learn more by visiting [Configure PostgreSQL in a Live Linux Server](/linode/configure_postgresql.md).

 ## Table of Contents

 If you would like to skip to a particular section within this tutorial, you can click on any of these links below: